BetonQuest/BetonQuest/docs/Documentation/Conditions-List.md

 ## Moon Cycle: `mooncycle`

 This condition checks the players moon cycle (1 is full moon, 8 is Waxing Gibbous) and returns if the player is under that moon.
-A list of phases can be found [here](https://minecraft.gamepedia.com/Moon).
+A list of phases can be found <a href="https://minecraft.gamepedia.com/Moon" target="_blank">here</a>.

 !!! example
     ```YAML